jmdaemon/shortpath/README.md

 - `shortpath refresh`: Platform specific.
     Unsets all shortpath variables for the platform (bash, powershell), sets them again, and then refreshes the current shell with the new definitions.
-- `shortpath resolve [resolve_type] [options]`: Needs to have a few more additional options, and be written to be more modular.
-This function will be featureful and needs to play loose to support lots of options.
 - `shortpath update_hook [args]`
     or `shortpath hook update [args]`
     or `shortpath update_hook [src] [dest]`: